 (relative to the size of the impacting force) layer of rock.

 by Dr. Martin-Smith was his assertion that the Deccan traps were located at the

 antipode of the Chicxulub impact within one degree.
 He made this assertion with

-no acknowledgment that virtually all models and standard accepted theory showed
+no acknowledgement that virtually all models and standard accepted theory

-the Deccan traps as being located approximately 4000 miles away from the
+showed the Deccan traps as being located approximately 1000 miles away from the